By Development Team

-What's new in Admin By Request 7
+What’s New in Admin By Request 7

 Admin By Request 7 is about re-thinking the user experience based on the feedback we have gotten from our customers.
 As a systems administrator, the end user is your customer.
 The end user has to be happy and not feel taking a away admin rights is a pain.
 Therefore, we have focused on making the user experience even better and faster than before.
 To some users, the user experience is even better than when they had admin rights.
 Read on to learn what our thinking is, what we changed and why.